Belarus in the Eurovision Song Contest 2005: Song selection

-Following Angelica Agurbash's win at the Belarusian national final, the singer stated that she could be performing a song other than "Boys and Girls" at the Eurovision Song Contest.
-The national final rules set by BTRC allowed for the winning artist to change their song if they were able to find a more suitable alternative for the contest.
-The broadcaster later announced that three songs were under consideration: a new version of "Boys and Girls" recorded at the Abbey Road Studios in London, "Love Me Tonight" written by Nikos Terzis and Nektarios Tyrakis, and "Show Me Your Love" written by Svika Pick and Mirit Shem-Or.
-A public poll was also opened on Agurbash's official website in order to provide consultation on which song should be selected.
+Following the Belarusian national final, Angelica Agurbash stated that she could be changing her contest song following public feedback and upon receiving new proposals from composers.
+Three songs, including a new version of "Boys and Girls" recorded at the Abbey Road Studios in London, were under consideration and a public poll was also opened on Agurbash's official website in order to provide consultation on which song should be selected.
 On 18 March 2005, BTRC announced that Angelica Agurbash would be performing the song "Love Me Tonight" at the 2005 Eurovision Song Contest, which officially replaced "Boys and Girls" as the Belarusian entry through the decision of jury members made up of music professionals.
 The song was presented to the public via the release of the official music video on 22 March 2005.

+Promotion

+To specifically promote "Love Me Tonight" as the Belarusian Eurovision entry, Angelica Agurbash made appearances in 17 countries across Europe between 11 April and 10 May 2005.